yast/yast.github.io/_posts/2020-04-02-highlights-of-yast-development-sprint-96.md

   * We have added some information about how many packages were found.
   * The help texts were extended and improved.

-{% include blog_img.md alt="Online Search module (text mode)"
+{% include blog_img.md alt="Online Search screen (text mode)"
 src="online-search-ncurses-300x220.png" full_img="online-search-ncurses.png" %}

-But the Online Search module is not the only interface that received some love...
+But the Online Search UI is not the only interface that received some love...

 ## The Strange Case of the Multiple NTP Servers {#ntp-servers}